SymExp: Symmetry expansion of molecular coordinates

 Command interpreter

-The command interpreter is available for programs in stand-alone mode, but generally not when called from / embedded in another package.
+The command interpreter is used for program control in stand-alone mode, but generally not when called from / embedded in another package.
+After the program has been invoked with options/arguments that are parsed, program flow is controlled with a series of user-entered interactive commands.

 Syntax: